danielgtaylor/python-betterproto/docs/quick-start.rst

       rpc EchoStream(EchoRequest) returns (stream EchoStreamResponse);
     }

-You can then implement a client like so:
+The generated client can be used like so:

 .. code-block:: python